COM is committed to providing an environment that is free from all forms of discrimination, including discrimination based on sex.

 Students may use this procedure to file a complaint against another a student, a College employee, College contractors, or third parties who are visiting the College or participating in a College activity.
 This complaint procedure constitutes the grievance procedure required by Title IX of the Education Amendments of 1972.
 As used in this procedure, “complaint” and “grievance” are synonymous.

-Dr. Vicki Stanfield, Vice President for Student Services/Title IX Administrator
+- Dr. Helen Brewer, Vice President for Student Services/Title IX Administrator

 Students who have experienced a sexual assault, sexual violence, stalking, domestic violence, or other crimes may file a report directly with the Campus Police or any local law enforcement agency.
 Students are not required to file a police complaint in order to receive assistance from the College.
 Additionally, reporting an offense does not commit the student to pursuing further legal action.
 Students who desire assistance in order to make a police report may contact the Vice President for Student Services, the Counseling Office, or the Executive Director of Human Resources.